Mike Jones (basketball, born 1965)

-Michael Ray Jones (born April 30, 1965) is a current college basketball head coach.
-Jones’ father, Jimmy, was a star guard in the ABA from 1967-74.
-In 1974, Jimmy Jones signed with the Washington Bullets in the NBA, where he remained until 1977.
+Michael Ray Jones (born April 30, 1965) is an American college basketball coach and former player who is the head coach at UNC Greensboro.

+Coaching career

+Radford (2011-2021)

 Mike Jones spent 10 years as head men's basketball coach at Radford.
 During his time there, he was named Big South Conference Coach of the Year in 2018 and 2020.
-While at Radford, Jones coached Javonte Green, Radford's first NBA Player.
-Green, who went undrafted in 2015, made his NBA debut with the Boston Celtics in 2019 and currently plays for the Chicago Bulls.
+While at Radford, Jones coached Javonte Green, the first player in Radford program history to play in the NBA.

+UNC Greensboro (2021-present)

 In April 2021, Jones was hired to be the head men's basketball coach at UNC Greensboro.

+Personal life

+Jones is married to Dr. Sharon Blackwell Jones, with whom he has two sons who both played college basketball.

+Jones' father, Jimmy Jones, played professionally in the ABA from 1967 to 1974 and in the NBA from to 1977.